I took this photo in my local Publix grocery.

 I would’ve taken more and clearer ones, but after just one click of my iPhone, a nice young assistant manager in a green vest told me, “We don’t allow pictures in the store, sir.”

 Of course, when I asked him why, he just smiled and said, “It’s policy.”
-I’ve noticed whenever you ask middle managers about media policies, they have no clue why those policies exist.
+I’ve noticed whenever you ask middle managers about policies, they have no clue why those policies exist.
 They’re not told, or they don’t ask, or both.

 Anyway, I snapped the photo because I thought it was amusing.